Imec Presents Sub-1nm Process and Transistor Roadmap Until 2036: From Nanometers to the Angstrom Era

 Imec's BEOL 'Scaling Boosters' Roadmap

 Further increasing transistor density and performance characteristics will also require enhanced Back End of Line (BEOL) processes.
-As the most basic description possible, the BEOL steps focus on wiring the transistors together, enabling both communication (signals) and power delivery.
+The BEOL steps focus on wiring the transistors together, enabling both communication (signals) and power delivery.

 Imec calls these secondary density-improving techniques 'scaling boosters,' as they contribute to increased transistor density and performance even though they aren't directly related to the size/placement of the transistors.